What Is Acne Fulminans?

 - Increased sensitivity to light (10%)

-Toxic reactions: Possible toxic reactions associated with the administration of isotretinoin might include inflammatory bowel disease and increased intracranial (in the head) pressure that causes moderate to severe headaches and visual impairments, such as blurred and double vision, difficulty seeing to the side, and brief episodes of blindness.6 The incidence of these events is unknown, but they are rather uncommon.
+Toxic reactions: Possible toxic reactions associated with the administration of isotretinoin might include inflammatory bowel disease and increased intracranial (in the head) pressure that causes moderate-to-severe headaches and visual impairments, such as blurred and double vision, difficulty seeing to the side, and brief episodes of blindness.9 The incidence of these events is unknown, but they are rather uncommon.

-EXTREME CAUTION!
-Isotretinoin is contraindicated in pregnancy due to its severe, adverse effects on the fetus.6 In fact, it is the No.1 birth defect - causing medication on the market.
+AVOID PREGNANCY!
+Isotretinoin is contraindicated in pregnancy due to its severe, adverse effects on the fetus.9 In fact, it is the No.1 birth defect-causing medication on the market.
 Birth defects are often very severe, including death.
 Therefore, females are urged to obtain two (2) negative pregnancy tests prior to starting therapy.
 Additionally, women must use two (2) forms of contraception for 30 days both before and after treatment with isotretinoin.

-Expand to see more side effects of isotretinoin and oral corticosteroid
+Expand to see side effects of isotretinoin & oral corticosteroids

 Data on alternative treatment modalities for acne fulminans is limited and comes from scant case reports.
-On several occasions, prednisolone was used in combination with one or another of the following drugs.1,5,7
+On several occasions, prednisolone (a corticosteroid) was used in combination with one or another of the following drugs:1,7,10

 - Ciclosporin (regulates immune response)